openreferral/specification/docs/hsds/reference.md

 Consuming applications that expect plain-text only should strip HTML tags  from these fields.

-Publishers should also be aware that some applications may wish to extract a 'short description' from the ```description``` field, and may do so by looking for the first full sentance, or first line-break.
+Publishers should also be aware that some applications may wish to extract a 'short description' from the ```description``` field, and may do so by looking for the first full sentence, or first line-break.

 ## Objects and fields